Best mono amplifiers for 2022

 You can use this collection of amplifiers as a starting point in your search for your sub amp.
 After looking them over, if you want to dive deeper into what to look for when shopping for a mono subwoofer amplifier, check out our Car amplifier buying guide.

-Basics: This most popular amp makes it a little easier to get great bass in your vehicle — it's so small it can fit almost anywhere, even under most passenger seats, and it delivers the power you want without breaking your bank account.
-The Alpine MRV-M500 mono subwoofer amplifier can send up to 500 watts RMS to a sub, filling most vehicle interiors with powerful bass goodness.
+Basics: The popular Alpine S-A60M amp makes it a little easier to get great bass in your vehicle — it's so small it can fit almost anywhere, even under most passenger seats, and it delivers the power you want without breaking your bank account.
+The Alpine S-A60M mono subwoofer amplifier can send up to 600 watts RMS to a sub, filling most vehicle interiors with powerful bass goodness.

-Basics: Although it looks like it came out of the cockpit of a stealth bomber, JBL's Club 5501 mono sub amp will actually deliver up to 550 watts RMS to your subwoofer.
+Basics: This amp is the updated version of last year's very popular Club 5501 amplifier, with a smaller chassis and more powerful output.
+Although it looks like it was carved out of a block of steel, JBL's Club A600 mono sub amp will actually deliver up to 600 watts RMS to your subwoofer.
 The Class D amplifier design ensures the amp'll stay cool while playing loudly and that its high output won't put any strain on your vehicle's electrical system.

 Extras: Speaker-level inputs allow this amplifier to integrate into almost any system, even one using your car's factory radio.
 You can use the low-pass filter and variable bass boost to maximize the performance of your subwoofer and enclosure, while a phase switch ensures that the bass will blend well with your full-range speakers.